Infoland/iProva-REST-API-examples/Verbs.md

 We do not use the POST verb to fully update resources

 ## PATCH
 The PATCH verb is used to partially update a resource.
-Only attributes which are send in the request are updated.
-When an attribute is not send it will not by updated.
+Only attributes which are sent in the request are updated.
+When an attribute is not sent it will not by updated.
 The request will return 204 No Content status codes on succes.

 For instance, a card resource has multiple fields.
 A PATCH request may accept one or more of the attributes to update the resource.